agateblue/django-dynamic-preferences/docs/quickstart.rst

         name = "favorite_colour"
         default = "Green"

-Note how we build our preferences object by inheriting from two base classes. :py:mod:`dynamic_preferences.preferences` classes such as :py:class:`GlobalPreference` and :py:class:`UserPreference` describe the level of your preference, i.e. if it apply to a user, a site, or globally. :py:mod:`dynamic_preferences.types` classes describe the data type you want to store in your preference (an integer, a boolean, a string...).
+Note how we build our preferences object by inheriting from two base classes. :py:mod:`dynamic_preferences.preferences` classes such as :py:class:`GlobalPreference` and :py:class:`UserPreference` describe the level of your preference, i.e. if it apply to a user or globally. :py:mod:`dynamic_preferences.types` classes describe the data type you want to store in your preference (an integer, a boolean, a string...).

 The :py:attr:`section` attribute is a convenient way to keep your preferences in different... well... sections.
 While you can totally forget this attribute, it is used in various places like admin or forms to filter and separate preferences.
 You'll probably find it useful if you have many different preferences.